 Caveats (Latin for “ass covers”) […]

 Well into writing the followup to Widowmaker now–25K words–including a thousand more added this morning.
 Is it Fran Liebowitz..?
-Wait, three-second Internet search… yes–Fran Liebowitz says ‘I write so slowly, I could write with my own blood and not hurt myself.’
+Wait, three-second Internet search… yes–, it’s Fran Liebowitz who said ‘I write so slowly, I could write with my own blood and not hurt myself.’
 Same here, and me without the discipline that comes with a long career as a writer.
-I’d dearly love to be more prolific but I […]
+I’d dearly love to be […]